A nonabelian Brunn-Minkowski inequality: Proof of Theorems , , and and Corollary

 where $Q$ is a connected unimodular solvable group and $S$ is a connected semisimple Lie group.
 We then apply Proposition~\ref{prop: availableinduction}.5 and the earlier two cases to get the desired conclusion. \end{proof}

 Finally, we prove the inequality \eqref{eq: BM for nonunimodular} for all locally compact groups.

-\begin{proof}[Proof of Theorem~\ref{thm: main}] By Proposition~\ref{prop: availableinduction}.1 we can assume that $G$ is unimodular.
+\begin{proof}[Proof of Theorem~\ref{thm: main}] By Proposition~\ref{prop: availableinduction}.1, replacing $G$ by $\ker\Delta_G$ if necessary, we can assume that $G$ is unimodular.
 By the Gleason--Yamabe Theorem (Fact~\ref{fact: Gleason}.1), $G$ has an almost-Lie open subgroup.
 Now using Proposition~\ref{prop: availableinduction}.2, we can further assume that $G$ is a unimodular almost-Lie group.
 Then we can choose a compact subgroup $K$ of $G$ such that $G/K$ is a unimodular Lie group.
 The desired conclusion then follows from Theorem~\ref{thm: main Lie} and Proposition~\ref{prop: availableinduction}.3. \end{proof}

 We briefly discuss Theorem~\ref{thm: mainreduction}, which is a consequence of the proof of Theorem~\ref{thm: main}.